mvuorre/psyarxivdb/README.md

 ## Deploy & schedule

 - Run `.venv/bin/datasette data/preprints.db --metadata datasette/metadata.yml --host 0.0.0.0 --port 8001` (with e.g. PM2)
-- Schedule `tools/daily_osf_update.sh` with e.g. cron to
+- Schedule `make daily-update` with e.g. cron to
   - harvest preprints from the OSF API
   - ingest new preprints into the SQLite database
   - build the UI table

 ## Notes

 [Comments](https://github.com/mvuorre/osfdatasette/issues) are welcome.
-90% vibe-coded®.
+85% vibe-coded®.
 Thanks to the OSF and all who submitted preprints.